tsbohc/zest.nvim/readme.md

 (import-macros {:opt-prepend opt^} :zest.macros)
 ```

-Running `zest.setup` will initialize `_G._zest` which will be referenced in the code output by the macros.
+Running `zest.setup` will initialize `_G._zest` referenced in the code output by the macros.
 It has to be run before any of the macros are used.

 By default, zest will mirror the `stdpath/fnl` directory tree (or one that is symlinked to that path) to `stdpath/lua`.
 When a relevant file is saved, zest will display a message and recompile it.